anmolchawla/Data-Visualization---Interactive-Visualizations/ASSIGNMENT.md

 ## Description

 From [http://data.worldbank.org](http://data.worldbank.org), download *Rural population (% of total population)* data for 20 countries and a year of your choice.
-In an HTML document named `a4.html`, load the data as CSV using D3.
+In `index.html` load the data as CSV using D3.
 With D3 create a table, a bar chart, a scatterplot, and a bubble chart.
-For the charts create minimal axes (no values, tickmarks, arrows).
-Demonstrate good development practices in README.md (explain set-up, deployment, and use incremental commits).
-Publish on your USC SCF account ([see instructions below](#usc-scf-publishing-instructions)) and add a link to the **published** `a4.html` in `README.md`.
-All files, including `a4.html` should be stored in the repository.
-Describe and cite your data source in `a4.html`.
+Create axes for the charts (no values, tickmarks, or axis arrows required).
+Describe and cite your data source in the page.
+Document in `README.md`.
+Demonstrate good development practices (explain set-up, deployment, and use incremental commits).
+Publish on your USC SCF account ([see instructions below](#usc-scf-publishing-instructions)) and add a link to the **published** `index.html` in `README.md`.

 ## Rubric